cariasmartelo/eviction-data-quality/README.md

 ## Running
 - To download the data, clone the repository and run --sh get_files.sh-- inside the inputs repository.
-- To run prediction of the Census tracts that in 2019 will be abong the highest 10%, run --run_classification.py--
+- To run prediction of the Census tracts that in 2019 will be abong the highest 10%, run --python3 run_classification.py-- in scripts.

 ## Contributors
 Camilo Arias